Profile: Enterprise Products Partners LP (EPD)

 Petrochemical & Refined Products Services

-The Company’s marine transportation business consists of tow boats and tank barges, which are used to transport refined products, crude oil, asphalt, condensate, heavy fuel oil, liquefied petroleum gas and other petroleum products along inland and intracoastal the United States waterways.
+The Company owns interest in the Centennial Pipeline L.L.C. joint venture.
+As of December 31, 2016, the Centennial Pipeline included a 795-mile refined products pipeline that extends from an origination facility located in Beaumont, Texas to Bourbon, Illinois.
+The principal assets of its refined products marine terminal business are the Beaumont Marine East and Beaumont Marine West Refined Products Terminals.
+Both facilities are located on the Neches River near Beaumont, Texas, with the East terminal located in Orange County, Texas and the West terminal located in Jefferson County, Texas.
+As of December 31, 2016, its marine transportation business consisted of 60 tow boats and 138 tank barges that are used to transport refined products, crude oil, asphalt, condensate, heavy fuel oil, LPG and other petroleum products along the United States inland and Intracoastal Waterway systems.
 Its marine transportation assets service refinery and storage terminal customers along the Mississippi River, the intracoastal waterway between Texas and Florida and the Tennessee-Tombigbee Waterway system.
-It owns a shipyard and repair facility located in Houma, Louisiana and marine fleeting facilities in Bourg, Louisiana and Channelview, Texas.
-Other services consist of the distribution of lubrication oils and specialty chemicals and the bulk transportation of fuels by truck, in Oklahoma, Texas, New Mexico, Kansas and the Rocky Mountain region of the United States.
+It owns and operates a shipyard and repair facility located in Houma, Louisiana and marine fleeting facilities located in Bourg, Louisiana and Channelview, Texas.

 Enterprise Products Partners LP